zatsit-oss/zats-blog/POSTING.md

-# Posting in Zatsit Blog
+# Posting in zatsit Blog

 > Remember that the official documentation of docusaurus is the reference.